 - Evidence-based and unbiased resources for policy makers

-All research and findings of the DPL are made publicly available.
+The DPL conducts non-partisan, independent academic research, which is made publicly available.
+All views expressed are our own, and do not represent the views of Memorial Sloan Kettering Cancer Center.
 The DPL receives funding from the Laura and John Arnold Foundation and Kaiser Permanente.

 Dr. Peter B. Bach

-Ms. Kaltenboeck is the program director of the Center for Health Policy and Outcomes and the Drug Pricing Lab at Memorial Sloan Kettering Cancer Center.
+Ms. Kaltenboeck is a senior health economist and the program director of the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 Her work focuses on the development and application of value-based pricing methods, as well as policies that foster rational and sustainable drug pricing.

 Prior to joining MSKCC, Ms. Kaltenboeck spent 10 years consulting on health economics and outcomes research, as well as pricing and market access for pharmaceutical and diagnostic products.
 An alumna of both Analysis Group and IMS Consulting Group, the scope of her work spans the US, EU5, and emerging economies.
 She has published numerous articles in peer-reviewed scientific and policy journals.

-Raina is a data assistant at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
-Her work has focused primarily on Medicare’s Part B payment pilot, as well as differential payment for cancer care across settings.
+Ms. Ohn is a research data analyst at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
+Her work primarily involves tracking drug pricing policy proposals, drug pricing data analyses, and value-based pricing pilots.